The Science of Muscle Growth (2026 Edition)

 1. How Muscle Actually Grows

-Mechanical tension
+- Mechanical tension

-Muscle protein synthesis (MPS)
+- Muscle protein synthesis (MPS)

-1.1 Mechanical Tension (Primary Driver)
+1.1 Mechanical Tension

-Mechanical tension is the most potent hypertrophic stimulus.
+Mechanical tension is the strongest hypertrophic stimulus.

 What matters most is:

-Total effective reps under load
+- effective reps under meaningful load

 1.2 Muscle Protein Synthesis (MPS)